deepin-community/rustc/src/doc/rustdoc/src/documentation-tests.md

 # fn foo() {}
 ```

+`edition2015`, `edition2018` and `edition2021` tell `rustdoc`
-`edition2018` tells `rustdoc` that the code sample should be compiled using
-the 2018 edition of Rust.
-Similarly, you can specify `edition2015` to compile
+that the code sample should be compiled using the respective edition of Rust.
-the code with the 2015 edition.

 ```rust
 /// Only runs on the 2018 edition.